EVERSE-ResearchSoftware/RSQKit/pages/ai/how_do_you_use_AI_to_develop_quality_research_software.md

 Specific risk considerations include:

 * This is a probabilistic tool, not a person.
 Treating it as a person capable of understanding, memory and deterministic action will trip you up.
-(Asking the talkie toaster to be an expert does not make it one)
+(Asking an LLM to be an expert does not make it one)

 * Correctness often matters more than apparent correctness.